-Colombia is famous for its arepas and specialty coffee, as well as the kindness of its people.
-It’s known for its culturally rich heritage where art, music and theater mix, and its diverse landscapes from deserts to snow-covered mountains.
+In a nutshell, Colombia is famous for its arepas and specialty coffee, as well as the kindness of its people.
+It’s known for its diverse landscapes and culturally rich heritage where art, music, and theater mix.
 It also has its share of famous people like Shakira and Sofia Vergara.

 Stay put to find out more about Colombia and the 15 things that it’s known for.